 Nuts and bolts

 Each month, we will post on the SMI website which three ETFs are to be owned for the coming month.
-This will typically happen via the SMI Weblog on the last day of the month (though if it's an extremely close call, we may have to wait until the first day of the new month).
+This will typically happen on the last day of the month (although if it’s an extremely close call, we may have to wait until the first day of the new month).
 The idea behind posting the new selections on the last day of the month is to allow the replacing of one asset class with another, if necessary, at nearly the final closing price of the month for each.
 This would most closely replicate our back-testing process, which used monthly returns.

 As a Premium Strategy, only SMI Premium members will have access to these recommendations.